 This handbook and its appendices contain all the information you need to know about being a student on the Higher Education Course at the National Centre for Circus Arts.
-The sections of this handbook have been designed as 'bite-sized' summaries of the key information that you need to be aware of at the start of the Course, but will also include references to policies and procedures and guides containing more detailed relevant information, all of which are available online.
+The sections of this handbook have been designed as 'bite-sized' summaries of the key information that you need to be aware of at the start of the Course, but will also include references to policies and procedures and guides containing more detailed relevant information, all of which are available on TEAMS.
 Of course, if you can't find what you're looking for in this handbook you should come and speak to a member of staff in the Higher Education office, who will either know the answer, know where to find it, or know who to ask.

-As a Higher Education student at the National Centre you are also a registered student of the Conservatoire for Dance and Drama and your degree is validated by the University of Kent.
+As a Higher Education student at the National Centre your degree is validated by the University of Kent.
 The National Centre for Circus Arts is a founder member of The European Federation of Circus Schools (Fédération Européenne des Écoles de Cirque Professionnelles - FEDEC), which was established in 1998 to build relationships between vocational circus schools with similar educational objectives.
 Most of the professional European schools, at foundation and higher education level, are represented.